jboltz88/TaklGarageFun/README.md

 Takl Car Garage
 ===============

 Great, we'd love to see your coding abilities and style inside this project.
 This is supposed to be a project so users can manage their copious number of cars.
-So we have some tasks for you to flesh out the project.
+So we have some tasks for you to flesh out in the project.
 First you should fork this repo.

 Tasks
 -----